Of all my adventures around the world, scuba diving in Thailand was, without a doubt, one of the most challenging.

 It’s another story if you have a diving license.
 With a diving license, you can opt to ditch tour guides and explore by yourself.

-Boat rentals in Thailand might range from 1000 to 3000 THB per day.
+Boat rentals in Thailand might range from 1000 to 3000 THB per day ($30 to $90).
 This isn’t very expensive because your payment already covers the fuel and driver.
 Understand that you might have to spend more on renting luxurious boats.

-To be safe, allocate a 15000 THB budget for scuba diving in Thailand no matter which location you wish to go to.
+To be safe, allocate a 15000 THB budget (approximately $500) for scuba diving in Thailand no matter which location you wish to go to.

 If you want to dive without tourists around, then you can opt to scuba dive during the months of January and March.
 However, you’re less likely to see whale sharks, manta rays, and other rare species.

-Know that with more tourists underwater, fishes are less likely to swim around.
+Know that with more tourists underwater, fish are less likely to swim around.
 That’s why you should head for locations where others don’t frequent.